-A few rules before we begin our look back at the best cars to be featured on the silver screen: Here we rank cars only based on their appearance in a movie, not upon any previous role on TV.
-This list does not include any cars which aren't real, meaning animated or unique one-offs.
+A few rules before we begin our look back at the best cars to be featured on the silver screen: Here, we rank cars only based on their appearance in a movie, not upon any previous role on TV.
+This list does not include any cars that aren't real, meaning animated or unique one-offs.
 If you could never expect to see one on the road, you won't find it on this list.

 Enjoy the list!
 If you have any comments, suggestions, or criticism, then by all means leave them at the bottom.